inductiva/inductiva/docs/simulators/FVCOM.md

 # FVCOM

-[FVCOM](https://github.com/CaNS-World/CaNS) (Finite Volume Community Ocean Model) is a three-dimensional hydrodynamic model designed for simulating coastal and ocean dynamics.
-It uses an unstructured grid with finite-volume methods, allowing for greater flexibility in representing complex coastlines, estuaries, and variable bathymetry.
-FVCOM is particularly effective in modeling ocean circulation, tides, and coastal processes, providing high-resolution simulations of water currents, temperature, salinity, and ecosystem interactions.
-Its versatility and accuracy make it a valuable tool for studying coastal environments, marine habitats, and climate change impacts on ocean systems.
+[FVCOM](https://github.com/CaNS-World/CaNS) (Finite Volume Community Ocean Model) is a 3D hydrodynamic model designed for simulating coastal and ocean dynamics.
+It utilizes an unstructured grid with finite-volume methods, providing flexibility in modeling complex coastlines, estuaries, and varying bathymetry.
+FVCOM excels in simulating ocean circulation, tides, and coastal processes, offering high-resolution outputs for water currents, temperature, salinity, and ecosystem interactions.
+Its versatility and precision make it an essential tool for studying coastal environments, marine ecosystems, and the impacts of climate change on ocean systems.

-FVCOM has been compiled using OpenMPI 4.1.2 and with the following flags:
- - FLAG_USE_NETCDF4     (DUSE_NETCDF)
- - FLAG_1               (DDOUBLE_PRECISION)
- - FLAG_4               (DMULTIPROCESSOR)
- - FLAG_411             (DMETIS_5)
- - FLAG_8               (DLIMITED_NO)
- - FLAG_10              (DGCN)
- - FLAG_44              (DTVD)
- - FLAG_15              (DMPDATA)
+We have compiled two versions of FVCOM: the standard **fvcom** binary and an additional **fvcom_ESTUARY** binary, which is configured to run the Estuary test case included in the FVCOM package.
+Users can check the compilation flags used for each binary in the respective `make.inc` files located at `/make.inc` and `/make_ESTUARY.inc`.

-Any flags not mentioned above are currently disabled.
-This is our only compiled version of FVCOM at the moment, but we are actively working on a solution that will allow users to customize and specify their own flags for on-the-fly compilation.
+These are the only FVCOM versions available at the moment, but we are working on a solution to allow users to customize and specify their own flags for on-the-fly compilation.

 ## Example